SepehrImanian/music-store/README.md

 # MusicStore

 This is my old project api server for music store project. it's like *soundcloud* or *spotify* but this is have extra options for showing music video too.
-And this projecct use nodejs + mongodb
+And this project use nodejs + mongodb

 #### Getstart "setup"
 ```bash